jamescosborn/.entropy/README.md

 <!-- _As the user progresses through the story, there is a glyph on the side of the page that links to a glossary of cyberpunk terms.
 If the user is unsure of a certain word, they can use this glossary to get a better understanding._ -->

 _The character creation page is followed by 7 unique scenes in which the user will be tasked with making a variety of decisions.
-Depending on the decisions they make throughout the story, there will be some impact on the outcome of the story._
+Depending on the decisions they make throughout the story, there will be some impact on the outcome of the story.
+The story should take roughly 20-30 minutes to read from beginning to end, maybe a little longer._

 _Once the user reaches the final scene, they are given a difficult choice between 2 different ending OR presented with only one option, depending on the choices they made throughout the story._